-Abstinence can mean different things for different people but strictly speaking it means no sexual contact of any kind, especially no penis-to-vagina contact.
+Abstinence can mean different things for different people, it usually means no sexual contact of any kind.
 For a variety of reasons, many people may choose abstinence at some point in their life.

-In terms of birth control, abstinence means not allowing sperm near the woman's body below the waist.
+- For birth control, abstinence means not allowing sperm near the vagina.

-In terms of STI protection, abstinence also means no oral-genital, anal-genital, or intimate skin-to-skin contact.
+- For STI protection, abstinence means no vaginal-penile, oral-genital, anal-genital, or intimate skin-to-skin contact.

-If used consistently, abstinence is 100% effective in preventing pregnancy and STIs.
+If used consistently (i.e., must be used 100% of the time), abstinence is 100% effective in preventing pregnancy and STIs.

-- Abstinence is free, available to all, and can be started at any time in one's life
+- Abstinence is free, always available, and can be started at any time in one’s life.

 - Choosing abstinence does not mean that your sex drive (libido) goes away and you may need to find other ways to redirect your sexual energy.

-- There are many reasons people choose abstinence; it is important to make your decision for yourself and define what abstinence means to you and, if you are in or beginning a relationship, what it means to your partner.
+- There are many reasons people choose abstinence; it is important to make your decision for yourself and decide what abstinence means to you and if you are in or beginning a relationship, what it means to your partner.

-- Find someone that you trust, respect and feel safe with to discuss your decision.
+- If it helps to talk about it, find someone that you trust, respect and feel safe with to discuss your decision.

-- Seek emergency contraception if intercourse occurs without contraception
+- Consider getting emergency birth control if intercourse occurs without any birth control method.